north2north is a network within the University of the Arctic, where universities and colleges around the Arctic Circle cooperate.

 How to apply

-The applications will open in the beginning of November and will run until 15 January.
+The application is open between 1 December, 2020 and 15 January, 2021.
 Please note that the locations available for exchange will vary from year to year.

 Dennis Besseling, a Master's student at the Department of political science